Farnham: Post-Restoration

 In 1895 Farnham Urban District Council (FUDC) was formed.
 In 1930 the council purchased Farnham Park, a large park occupying much of the former castle grounds.
-That same year, St Joan of Arc Church was built on Waverley Lane, it was dedicated to St Joan of Arc because Farnham Castle was a residence of Cardinal Henry Beaufort who presided over the saint's trial.
+That same year, St Joan of Arc Church was built on Waverley Lane; it was dedicated to St Joan of Arc because Farnham Castle was a residence of Cardinal Henry Beaufort who presided over the saint's trial.
 The FUDC was abolished in 1973 by the Local Government Act of the previous year.
-Farnham, together with Hindhead, Haslemere, Cranleigh and surrounding areas were absorbed into the new Waverley District Council (latterly Waverley Borough Council) with its headquarters in Godalming.
+Farnham, together with Hindhead, Haslemere, Cranleigh and surrounding areas, was absorbed into the new Waverley District Council (latterly Waverley Borough Council) with its headquarters in Godalming.
 In 1984 Farnham Parish Council became Farnham Town Council, taking on some of the minor roles of the former FUDC from Waverley.

 Farnham Maltings, Bridge Square was once a tannery; the site expanded to become part of the Farnham United Breweries, which included its own maltings.
-Taken over by a major brewer (Courage) brewing ceased but malting continued into the 1960s, when Courage planned to sell off the site for redevelopment.
+It was taken over by a major brewer (Courage); brewing ceased, but malting continued into the 1960s, when Courage planned to sell off the site for redevelopment.
 The people of Farnham raised enough money to buy the building so that it could be converted into a community centre for the town.
 Other buildings in Farnham once linked to the Farnham Maltings include The Oasthouse (now offices) in Mead Lane and The Hop Kiln (now private residences) on Weydon Lane.